Blog

 Public chain fees

 On the Rayls Public Chain, every user, from global banks to individual developers and retail users, must pay a gas fee to transact.
-To satisfy institutional requirements of stability and predictability, fees are paid in $USDr, a stablecoin pegged to the US dollar.
+To satisfy institutional requirements of stability and predictability, fees are pegged to USD.
+Transaction fees are then automatically converted into $RLS.

 The result is straightforward: as public chain activity increases, more $RLS is required to settle fees, steadily building organic demand for $RLS.